dalikewara/ayapingping-py/_main/_base_structure/README.md

 ## Importing Features from Another Project

-To seamlessly incorporate or import features from another project, use the `importFeature` command.:
+To seamlessly incorporate or import features from another project, use the `importFeature` command:

 ```bash
 ayapingping-py importFeature [feature1,feature2,...] from [/local/project or https://example.com/user/project.git or git@example.com:user/project.git]